 A carriage house or a carriage home?
 Be aware of the distinction between an authentic carriage house and one that is called a carriage home as a marketing strategy.
 What’s the difference?

 Let’s start with the size and style.
 Remember that a carriage house is big enough to accommodate one or more horse-drawn carriages.
-It is also a free-standing structure that is part of a main house.
+It is also a free-standing structure that is part of the main house.

-A carriage or patio home (or zero-lot-line home) is a single-family residence built on a lot that’s just large enough for the house, and “often sharing in common land with other homes in the same planned unit development.”
+A carriage or patio home (or zero-lot-line home) is a single-family residence built on a lot that’s just large enough for the house and “often sharing in common land with other homes in the same planned unit development.”
 In terms of architectural style, the carriage home is more like a condo or a townhouse in that it shares walls.
 Realtor.com describes carriage homes as having “small or no setback regulations – rules that keep houses from being built too close together.”

 The only outdoor living space in a carriage home is a small private patio – hence the name “patio homes.”

 This Cottage style multi-unit home comes close to the look of patio homes, which are often referred to as carriage homes.
-Each unit comes with kitchen, dining, and family areas plus a full bathroom on the main level.
+Each unit comes with a kitchen, dining, and family areas, plus a full bathroom on the main level.
 One unit has a master bedroom on the main floor and two bedrooms and a half bath on the second floor.
 On the second floor of the other unit are the master bedroom and a second bedroom.
 The 2-story floor plan of the duplex structure has 1202 square feet of living space in the larger unit and 928 square feet in the smaller one (Plan #120-2621).